Descendants 3: Soundtrack

 Descendants 3 (Original TV Movie Soundtrack) is the soundtrack accompanying the film of the same name.
 The soundtrack and lead single, "Good to Be Bad", was released on May 31, 2019, along with the pre-order of the soundtrack.
 The soundtrack was released on August 2, 2019.
 It reached number 7 on the Billboard 200 album chart, and number 1 on the Billboard Kid Albums chart.
 The single "Queen of Mean", reached number 49 on the Billboard Hot 100, number 57 on the Canadian Hot 100, and number 89 on the UK Singles Chart.
 It was the longest charting Descendants song, spending over eight consecutive weeks in the Billboard Hot 100 charts.

 Home media

 Descendants 3 was released on DVD on August 6, 2019.

-Sequel
+Future

 Sara Parriott pitched Descendants 4 to Disney Channel executives, but it never came to fruition.
-However, Descendants: The Rise of Red was released as the fourth installment in the Descendants franchise, as a follow-up to Descendants 3.
+Descendants: The Rise of Red was instead released as the fourth installment in the Descendants franchise, focusing on a new cast of characters.